aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 A JSON boolean value that indicates if more unacknowledged SETs are available to be returned.
 This member MAY be omitted, with the meaning being the same as including it with the boolean value false.

-The following is a non-normative example of a Communication Object
+The following is a non-normative example of a response.

       {
         "sets": {